hyperledger-archives/composer-knowledge-wiki/knowledge.md

 | ORDER BY (single) not working | for a single `ORDER BY` field you may be hitting this index issue  (you need to define an index) -> https://stackoverflow.com/questions/45919898/order-by-not-working-in-named-query/45966828#45966828
 |Indexes at the cto file level, in terms of composer concepts | Reliant on Fabric to provide the capability, before Composer is involved: see https://jira.hyperledger.org/browse/FAB-3067
 | ORDER BY (multiple) not working | Not supported presently.
 Multiple ORDER BY fields is a current limitation of CouchDB see here -> https://github.com/hyperledger/composer/issues/1640
-| LIMIT/SKIP operators not working | LIMIT/SKIP support is blocked by Fabric presently as described here -> https://github.com/hyperledger/composer/issues/1015
+| LIMIT/SKIP operators not working | CouchDB query interators do not support pagination currently, so LIMIT/SKIP support is blocked by Fabric presently as described here -> https://github.com/hyperledger/composer/issues/1015 .
+There is work afoot in Fabric to address pagination options - discussion here ->  https://jira.hyperledger.org/browse/FAB-2809?page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel&showAll=true
 | Error: Use Serializer.toJSON to convert resources | you need to do serialize the results of a query to work in the TP - see example should help you -> https://stackoverflow.com/questions/46686996/search-for-an-specific-asset-inside-a-transaction
 |Query Historian for history of created Assets | the attribute `targetRegistry` is a field available to `transaction` (from `transactionInvoked` from the system transaction registry class eg. `org.hyperledger.composer.system.AddAsset` - see here https://github.com/hyperledger/composer/blob/master/packages/composer-common/lib/system/org.hyperledger.composer.system.cto#L114 - so you can query the AddAsset class and match on the target Asset Registry (eg 'BankAccount' asset) type eg something like `SELECT org.hyperledger.composer.system.AddAsset WHERE targetRegistry == 'resource:org.hyperledger.composer.system.AssetRegistry#org.acme.account.BankAccount' `
 | Query an array element  |see CONTAINS below - Contains works where you supply value(s) (one of) in the list provided in a StringArray